 Lest anyone think all I treat for is related to money, I want to share the story of a technique and a Cat: my grandchildren’s cat.

-In Science of Mind (Religious Science) studies, we learn that everything is in the One Mind and that we have access to this One Mind as we are part of the One (all of us – you too!).
-Therefore, technically-speaking, when we lose something, it could be that we have dropped it, misplaced it, forgotten where we put it, or – in the case of my grandchildren’s cat – it may have wandered off of its own accord but it is never truly LOST.
+In metaphysical studies, we learn that everything is in the One Mind and that we have access to It as we are part of the One (all of us – you too!).
+Therefore, technically-speaking, when we lose something, it could be that we have dropped it, misplaced it, forgotten where we put it, or – in the case of my grandchildren’s cat – it may have wandered off of its own accord.
+But it is never truly LOST.

 As I mentioned above, there is One collective conscious Mind and everything (knowledge, or Truth) is contained in that Mind.
 As individual expressions of this conscious Mind, we have access to that “everything” so we have access to the location of lost things.